 From central Europe.
-To 6 ft. tall, 5 ft. wide.
+This deciduous shrubs grows to 6 ft. tall and 5 ft. wide.
 Valued particularly for its leaves, which combine gray green and coppery purple.
 Small, single pink flowers in spring are followed by small, beautiful oval hips that turn red in the autumn.

 Heavy bloomer with bright orange petals tipped in yellow grows to about 1 1/2 ft. high.

 Native to Europe and Asia, this salad vegetable is grown for its thick, crunchy stalks.